darkreapyre/itsacat/README.md

 To train the full classificaiton model on the *SNN* framework.
 Simply upload the `datasets.h5` file found in the `datasets`directory to the `traioning_iput` folder folder that has already been created by the deployment process.
 >**Note:** A pre-configured `parameters.json` file has already been created.
 To change the Neural Network configuration parameters, before running the training process, change this file and upload it to the `training_iput` folder of the S3 Buvket before uploading the data set.

-Once the data file has been uploaded, an S3 Buvket Event will automatically trigger the training process.
+Once the data file has been uploaded, an S3 Bucket Event will automatically trigger the training process.
 Should trigger process be successful, an automatic message will be sent to the e-mail address confgured during deployment.
 The message should look as follows:
 ```text
     Training update!
     Cost after epoch 0 = 0.7012303687667679
 ```
+In-depth insight to the the training process can be viewed through the **CloudWatch** console.

 If a message is not recived after *5 minutes*, refer to the **Troubleshooting** section.